ObsidianWitch/eduinfoy080a2/report/notes.md

     2. ApplicationFacade pass the properties to DatabaseFacade
     3. DatabaseFacade pass the properties to UserDatabase, RegularDatabase and RawDatabase
-    * first problem: passing these dependencies is not required, they could directly be retrieved in the Database class
+    * problem: these properties are SQL related but are required for the DatabaseFacade.
+We would like to use other databases (e.g. JSON) than SQL ones, so we need to remove these dependencies from DatabaseFacade.
-    * second problem: these properties are SQL related but are required for the DatabaseFacade.
-We would like to use other databases (e.g. JSON) than SQL ones, so we need to remove these attributes from DatabaseFacade.
+    Still, the configuration need to be retrieved from InternetFacade, so instead of passing the individual properties as parameters, we can pass the object of the *Properties* class which has been loaded from the configuration file.
     * rename these properties with the followng scheme: dbSQL*

 * the SQL driver is forced to the HyperSQL JDBC driver, what if we want to use